-The Everest region has been a favorite destination for trekkers and climbers, since the very first expeditions to the Nepalese side of Everest in the 1950s.
-Up until now, trekking in the stunningly beautiful region involved either camping or staying at basic tea houses.
+The Everest region has been a favourite destination for trekkers and climbers since the first expeditions to Everest’s Nepalese side in the 1950s.
+Trekking in the stunningly beautiful region now involves camping or staying at basic tea houses.

 It is now possible to trek in the Khumbu, staying at comfortable lodges with all the modern conveniences of a proper hotel.
-The Yeti Mountain Home luxury lodges all offer spacious rooms that are pleasantly decorated and have attached bathrooms with running hot and cold water.
-Best of all, each has been carefully sited to present a magnificent panorama of the Himalayas from the lodge itself.
+The Yeti Mountain Home luxury lodges offer pleasantly decorated spacious rooms and have attached bathrooms with running hot and cold water.
+Each has been carefully sited to present a magnificent panorama of the Himalayas from the lodge.

-During our nine days in the homeland of the Sherpas, we trek to Namche Bazaar and have a day to explore this flourishing settlement, before heading on to Thame.
-Here, we can hike to Sumdur Ridge (4,830m) for unforgettable views of a host of prominent peaks, including Cho Oyu.
+During our nine days in the Sherpa’s homeland, we trek to Namche Bazaar and have a day to explore this flourishing settlement before heading to Thame.
+Here, we can hike to Sumdur Ridge (4,830m) for unforgettable views of prominent peaks, including Cho Oyu.

-Our return to Lukla then follows a brand new trail, traversing rhododendron-covered slopes on the west side of the valley to Kongde, with a unique panorama of Everest, Lhotse, and Ama Dablam.
+Our return to Lukla then follows a brand new trail, traversing rhododendron-covered slopes on the valley’s west side to Kongde, with Everest’s unique panorama Lhotse and Ama Dablam.
 A day hike to the excellent viewpoint of Pharak Ri is an option from Kongde.